Harlow Town Park

-Kier Harlow Ltd will cut Harlow Council's hedges between October and March to avoid disturbing nesting birds.
+HTS (Property & Environment) Ltd will cut Harlow Council's hedges between October and March to avoid disturbing nesting birds.
 Hedge vegetation will be cut back to behind the backline of the footpath edge and any debris or arisings will be removed and disposed of and backlines will be swept.
 Obstructions to footpaths and sightlines are cleared during summer where there is any encroachment on a programme throughout the town.
 Hedge vegetation will be cut back to behind the backline of the footpath edge and any debris or arisings will be removed and disposed of and backlines will be swept.
-In instances were there are nesting birds any pruning will be done by hand to minimise disturbance.
+In instances where there are nesting birds any pruning will be done by hand to minimise disturbance.

 You’ve cut the side, but when will you cut the top?